 The Spitfire was chosen because it is one of the iconic aircraft of WWII.
 It's a key draw at airshows today, and still captures the imagination of would be pilots, enthusiasts, and history buffs.
 A starting point was also a complete database of Spitfire serials, which made the focus an obvious one.
 We have incorporated Andrew Pentland's fantastic Spitfire database (with permission), so that linkages can be made between pilot and aircraft along with sortie notes.

 Anyone can add information to the pilot database at any time, that's how a WIKI works.
 Only for this site, the aircraft and pilot sections cross reference each other, also allowing squadron histories to be shown (all pilots in a squadron) as more and more pilots are added.
-It's all custom software, built specifically for this purpose and is of interest to enthusiasts, modelers, historians, and, relatives.
+It's all custom software, built specifically for this purpose by the founder Kurt Turchan who along with Kevin Charles maintain the site.
+It is of interest to enthusiasts, modelers, historians, and relatives of the actual pilots.

-The main functionality provided is the ability for users to socially add information, maintain a profile, and engage others.
-New features will roll out regularly.
+The main functionality provided is the ability for users to socially add information, maintain their own user profile, and engage with others.
+New features will roll out time to time, as Kurt has time.
 We look forward to feedback and comments from users.

 My father grew up in a small Ontario (Canada) town where a nearby EFTS flying school operated, near Dunneville Ontario.
 He remembers Harvard aircraft racing along the shore towards his town of Port Colborne performing acrobatic turns around Port Colborne's Inco smokestack on the shore of Lake Eerie.